The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 Here are four trusted contacts for Mototaxis in San Jose del Pacifico Oaxaca.

-To move between villages near San Jose del Pacifico Oaxaca, you’ll need to catch a collectivo, the small burgundy cars.
+To move between villages near San Jose del Pacifico Oaxaca, you’ll need to catch a collectivo, one of the small burgundy cars.

 Here are some awesome things to do in San Jose del Pacifico Oaxaca to make the most of your time.